kambiz-kalhor/project1-data-collection/README.txt

 okay! here we are
-this is the main text file i will document what i am going to do. you can read the details  in the powerpoint files located in each stage
+Here, I will document what i have done so far and what i am going to do. you can read the details  in the powerpoint files located in each stage